dagraham/etm-tk/etmTk/help/OVERVIEW.md

         - get haircut @s 24 @r d &i 14 @o r

-* Payday (an occassion) on the last week day of each month.
+* Payday (an occasion) on the last week day of each month.
 The `&s -1` part of the entry extracts the last date which is both a weekday and falls within the last three days of the month):

         ^ payday @s 1/1 @r m &w MO, TU, WE, TH, FR
           &m -1, -2, -3 &s -1